scheme-requests-for-implementation/srfi-126/srfi-126.md

 ephemeral-key and ephemeral-value hashtables.

-Ephemeral-key-and-value hashtables use a pair of ephemeral storage pairs for each entry: one where the key is the first object and one where the value is.
+Ephemeral-key-and-value hashtables use a pair of ephemeral storage pairs for each association: one where the key is the first object and one where the value is.
 This means that the key and value are protected from reclamation until no references remain to neither the key nor value from outside the hashtable.
-In contrast, a weak-key-and-value hashtable will drop an entry as soon as either the key or value is reclaimed.
+In contrast, a weak-key-and-value hashtable will delete an association as soon as either the key or value is reclaimed.

 This section uses the hashtable parameter name for arguments that must be hashtables, and the key parameter name for arguments that must be